 Treatment for meibomian gland dysfunction

-- Oil sprays and drops with an oil component are a way to reduce intermittent symptoms by supplementing the oil supply.
+• Eye drops that have an oily component are a way to reduce intermittent symptoms by supplementing the oil supply.

-- Omega 3 intake is usually increased to help with symptoms as this can help change the oil consistency that is produced by the glands.
-The Omega 3 tends to have a gradual response to improving oil quality.
+• Omega-3 oral supplements can help change the oil consistency that is produced by the glands.
+The Omega-3 tends to have a gradual response to improving oil quality.

-- Antibiotics that have an anti-inflammatory component also can be used if the severity warrants it.
+• Antibiotics that have an anti-inflammatory component can be used if the severity warrants it.